 Martin Carruthers explained: “At the Cairns, I wonder if many, or all, of these deposits followed on from activities that celebrated the end of the broch and the beginning of new things for the community, who by no means just disappeared thereafter.”

 Human occupation of the site lasted at least another 800 years after the end of the broch.

 Martin continued: “They might also be acts of propitiation, an assuagement of the decision to end a major building that had been highly valued for so long, by many previous generations of inhabitants.

-A further possibility is that the formality and recurrence of all these depositional acts were themselves a source of comfort and reconciliation, especially in the face of major transitions underway on site, and in wider society, a response to crisis that drew comfort from the long-standing tradition of deposition.
+Another possibility is that these depositional acts were a source of comfort and reconciliation, especially in the face of major transitions under way on site, and in wider society.

-Whatever the truth of the mentalities and motivations, the process of ending the broch was measured, carefully planned, required resources of people as well as of materials, was physically difficult, as well as probably not a little dangerous.
+Whatever the truth, the process of ending the broch was measured, carefully planned and required resources of people as well as of materials.
+It was physically difficult and probably quite dangerous.
 It also seems to have entailed serious ideological input and consideration, not least indicated by the deposition of human remains like our jawbone inside the fin whale vessel.

 The end of the broch seems also to have involved the butchery, and perhaps sacrifice, of animals, feasting, and especially, perhaps, reflection on the past, present, and future of the community.